danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/zuora/xf/zuora.md

 This table amortizes the monthly charges over the time span that the rate plan charge was in effect.
 A rate plan charge is only in effect if it was in effect for the last day of the month.

-It then classifies the product category that was purchased based on the rate plan name.

 {% enddocs %}

 {% docs zuora_base_invoice_details %}

 This table defines each invoice charge.
 Charges come from invoice items which are part of Invoices.
 Invoices must be "Posted".

 The CTE `sub_months` pulls the unique combination of account number, cohort month, and the subscription identifiers so that the linkage to the charge can be made.
 This works as-is because of the upfront work on the subscription modeling to de-duplicate the data and account for renewals.
 Every subscription name is by default unique, so the slug should be as well.

 The `charges` CTE is specifically crafted according to the data needs.
 The first join is INNER because we only want the charges that return a valid Invoice (e.g. we don't want a null invoice_id).
 The remainder are LEFT JOINS because we want to maintain all of the valid invoice item charges.